telerik/winforms-docs/gridview/exporting-data/export-to-csv.md

 __CSVTableCreated event__:

 It can be used together with the public method AddCustomCSVRow.
-It allows for adding and formatting new custom rows on the top of the csv file :#_[C#] Handling the CSVTableCreated event_
+It allows for adding and formatting new custom rows on the top of the csv file :

+#### Handling the CSVTableCreated event

 {{source=..\SamplesCS\GridView\ExportingData\ExportToCSV1.cs region=handlingTheCsvTableCreatedevent}}
 {{source=..\SamplesVB\GridView\ExportingData\ExportToCSV1.vb region=handlingTheCsvTableCreatedevent}}